 Traffic Calming Task Force

-The terms of the agreement mandated that professional traffic studies and analyses would be conducted to identify appropriate remedial and/or preventative steps to deter “cut-through” traffic and to slow all traffic in the neighborhood.
+The terms of the agreement mandated that professional traffic studies and analyses would be conducted to identify appropriate remedial and/or preventive steps to deter “cut-through” traffic and to slow all traffic in the neighborhood.
 This work began with a study of external areas that resulted in several traffic calming and pedestrian safety improvements on the western side of the neighborhood in 2004.
 The improvements included adding an entrance onto the I-85 connector from the southbound lane of Peachtree Street, left and right turn only restrictions at Peachtree Street for east bound traffic off the I-85 connector at Rhodes Hall and at 17th Street and signage directing eastbound 17th Street traffic onto West Peachtree Street.

 APCA selected Glatting Jackson, a Florida based engineering and design firm, to do the studies and design work, because of their experience in traffic calming as well as Day-Wilburn, a local engineering firm.
 A key concern was to maintain the historical character and curb lines of the neighborhood, while taking advantage of new safety features and technology.
 The resulting plan for internal modifications was extensive but unfortunately, was estimated to cost approximately $6 million.
 The Traffic Committee worked diligently to apply for grants that would raise the incremental $3 million.